 This work benefited from the expertise in C++ of Frederic Cazals (Inria ABS team).
-Frederic Cazals jointly supervised both students during their internship, funded by the local Inria programme "masters transverses".
-The ABS team also provided the first C++ test codes and will eventually provide a large application code for Molecular Dynamics.
+The ABS team provided a large test application code (SBL, https://sbl.inria.fr/) for Molecular Dynamics, which will be our first C++ target.

 6.2.
 AD of mixed-language codes